 According to Cuba-based photographer Louis Alarcon, these are a few rules of thumb that will ensure your Cuba travel photos are hassle-free!

-- Don’t take pictures in Cuban airport or close to official governmental buildings
+- Don’t take pictures in Cuban airports or close to official governmental buildings

 - Don’t take pictures of police of official-looking persons in the streets or anywhere else